scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 }) -> {txID: string}
 ```

-* `to` is the P-Chain address the AVAX is sent to.
+* `to` is the P-Chain or C-Chain address the AVAX is sent to.
 * `amount` is the amount of nAVAX to send.
 * The AVAX is sent from addresses controlled by `username`